Nine Colombian soldiers killed in ELN attack, troubling peace talks | Law-Order

 Nine Colombian soldiers killed in ELN attack, troubling peace talks

 The ELN did not immediately comment on the attack or Petro's decision to talk with Colombia's peace delegation and guarantor countries.
-High-ranking government figures rejected the attack.
+In recent weeks the ELN has ramped up hostilities against civilians in the provinces of Cauca, Arauca, Choco and Narino, damaging citizens' confidence in the group's desire for peace, Otty Patino, head of the government's negotiating team, said in a statement.

 Nine Colombian soldiers were killed in an attack by guerrillas of the National Liberation Army (ELN) near the country's border with Venezuela on Wednesday, throwing peace negotiations between the rebel group and the government into question.